asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 done()
 ```

+The `for i in range(12):` loop draws twelve dashed lines.
+Each dashed line is drawn by the `for j in range(6):` loop.
+The turtle moves forward 10 steps while the pen is down and then moves forward 10 steps while the pen is up.
+This makes it look like a dashed line.

 Because this program uses random numbers, the picture will look different each time you run the program:

 [<img src="screenshot_dashed1.jpg" style="width: 400px"/>](screenshot_dashed1.jpg)